 Crypto borrowers select a loan term during which their assets will be locked on the lending platform.
 However, this can pose a challenge, especially in times of extreme price movements.

 Borrowers will be unable to cash out if prices surge before the market corrects.
 They will also be unable to exit a position if prices fall significantly.

 However, some lenders may allow borrowers to repay their loans earlier if they need to exit their position.
 But they will still pay the interest for the full loan term.

 Not Available In All States

 Certain regions have enacted laws prohibiting crypto trading and lending.
 This means that a borrower's location will determine if he can use a lending platform.

 Also, some platforms are not available to people in some states.
-Therefore, borrowers must check if their chosen platform is available in their location before signing up.
+So, borrowers need to make sure that the platform they want to use is available in their area before signing up.